Starting mental health conversations through music

 Backed by Research

-We train music fans in four evidence-based practices that are proven to help people improve their mental health self-efficacy.
-This means we help people improve their ability to self-sustain positive mental health.
+• We train all volunteers in four evidence-based practices that are proven to help people improve their mental health self-efficacy.
+This means we train our volunteers to help fans improve their ability to self-sustain positive mental health.

 How are we different: